Behind Burlesque with Isabella Bliss cover art

 Feb 28 2026

 What if fear was a pool you could swim in?
-We sit down with The Madam—Brighton’s glitter-dipped force of nature—to trace a life built from courage, community, and craft.
+We sit down with The Madame—Brighton’s glitter-dipped force of nature—to trace a life built from courage, community, and craft.
 From a conservative childhood in Zimbabwe to earning icon status on the south coast, she unpacks how drag and burlesque became both art and antidote: a way to rewrite internal scripts, set hard boundaries, and choose joy over ego.

 Across an hour of candour and wit, we map the evolution of a persona and the human underneath.
-The Madam talks about leaving a safe residency for the unknown, why auditions are art even when they don’t land, and how to protect an “artistic signature” in a copy‑heavy world.
+The Madame talks about leaving a safe residency for the unknown, why auditions are art even when they don’t land, and how to protect an “artistic signature” in a copy‑heavy world.
 We dive into the overlap between drag and burlesque—parody, pageantry, shared rhinestones—and the practical realities audiences never see: pink tax discoveries in the shaving aisle, heels that change how you move, and the Monday crash after weekend highs.
 You’ll hear how stripping taught consent in real time, what it takes to keep your voice when the sound is bad, and why hydration and good shoes might be the most underrated stage tech.

 Grounding sits at the heart of it.
 We trade tools that actually work: transcendental meditation before tough shows, one‑line‑a‑day journals that reveal life cycles, seaside walks that reset frazzled nerves.
 We question social media’s highlight reels, reframe jealousy as a compass, and practice self‑validation when the crowd is silent.
 There’s a gift for nine‑to‑fivers too: build an alter ego for hard rooms, a steady advocate you can switch on without draining your battery.
 Above all, we return to the same note—art is worth most when you remain yourself.